-The player mats are thin with a shiny surface, which is far from ideal when placing your cubes on them as a small knock can send everything flying and remembering where you were on each of the six tracks is far from easy if you have a memory like me.
+The player mats are thin with a shiny surface, which is far from ideal when placing your cubes on them as a small knock can send everything flying, and remembering where you were on each of the six tracks is far from easy if you have a memory like mine.

-The board itself is small but it contains everything you need, unfortunately the markers on the board and the hexagonal cardboard tiles you place on it are what is required but nothing more.
-Thankfully, you’ll spend at least half of your time looking at the cards, which are of a better quality even if the artwork is inconsistent at best.
+The board itself is small but it contains everything you need.
+Unfortunately, the markers on the board and the hexagonal cardboard tiles you place on it are required but nothing more.
+Thankfully, you’ll spend at least half of your time looking at the cards, which are of better quality - even if the artwork is inconsistent at best.

-As I said, it will leave you feeling underwhelmed and after a few games you will be yearning for a special edition with upgraded components, however in spite of this, you can’t help but love this game.
+As I said, it will leave you feeling underwhelmed.
+After a few games, you will be yearning for a special edition with upgraded components.
+However, in spite of this, you can’t help but love this game.

 Terraforming Mars - Gameplay

-Whilst there is no limit to how many actions someone can perform each generation, you will be restrained by the amount of resource at your disposal, this is where the core strategy of the game comes into play.
+Whilst there is no limit to how many actions someone can perform each generation, you will be restrained by the number of resources at your disposal.
+This is where the core strategy of the game comes into play.

-How you manage your resources, and which projects you undertake and when, will be pivotal in how well you score come the end of the game, however if you are too rigid in your approach and can’t be flexible on strategy you can easily fall short when it counts.
+How you manage your resources, and which projects you undertake and when, will be pivotal in how well you score at the end of the game.
+However, if you are too rigid in your approach and can’t be flexible on strategy, you can easily fall short when it counts.

-You can play the long game, build up you resource creation and save up for those big hitters only to find your plans ruined when someone triggers the end game by advancing several steps of the terraforming objectives in one generation.
+You can play the long game, build up your resource creation and save up for those big hitters.
+Only to find your plans ruined when someone triggers the end game by advancing several steps of the terraforming objectives in one generation.

-Likewise, you can find yourself backing an award you feel certain to obtain only for someone to be hiding that killer card waiting for this opportunity to steal the points away from you.
+Likewise, you can find yourself backing an award you feel certain to obtain, only for someone to be hiding that killer card and waiting for the opportunity to steal the points away from you.

 Whilst I don’t want to go into every intricacy of the game here, I do want to mention the Awards and Milestones.
-The latter are rather straightforward, if at any time you have fulfilled the requirements of one of the five Milestones you can spend an action and 8M€ to claim the milestone, these range from owning at least three cities to having 16 cards in your hand.
-Come the end of the game these are worth five victory points each but only three of the five can be claimed.
+The latter is rather straightforward.
+If at any time you have fulfilled the requirements of one of the five Milestones, you can spend an action and 8M€ to claim the milestone.
+These range from owning at least three cities to having 16 cards in your hand.
+At the end of the game, these are worth five victory points each.
+But only three of the five can be claimed.

 Terraforming Mars is a brilliant game, with hidden and not so hidden depths.
-There is so much to talk about, I haven’t even touched on several of the game’s parts, including the Corporations which each player acts on behalf of having a special ability to help you decide on potential strategies, the Corporate Era expansion that is included in the base game which introduces around 50% more cards to the game and two extra corporations, the draft variant which adds some fun to the Research Phase and the Solo variant, which at the time of writing I am yet to venture into to.
+There is so much to talk about.
+I haven’t even touched on several of the game’s parts, like the Corporations each player acts on behalf of having a special ability to help you decide on potential strategies.
+The Corporate Era expansion is also included in the base game, which introduces around 50% more cards to the game and two extra corporations.
+The draft variant adds some fun to the Research Phase and the Solo variant, which at the time of writing I am yet to venture into.

-There is no hiding that this game has its flaws, the components are steeped in mediocrity, the play length can be an issue for those who like to keep their gaming sessions under the three hour mark and of course the game is complex, not your average Euro complexity but at a level which some players will find too much.
+There is no hiding that this game has its flaws.
+The components are steeped in mediocrity, the play length can be an issue, and the game is complex.
+Not your average Euro complexity, but at a level which some players will find too much.

-Our record to date is a single card which either was effected by or had an effect on nine other cards, points, resources or requirements.
-As you can imagine, this can be hard to keep track off and is not suited for those who enjoy the lighter side of Tabletop Gaming.
+Our record to date is a single card that either was affected by or had an effect on nine other cards, points, resources or requirements.
+As you can imagine, this can be hard to keep track of.
+It is not suited for those who enjoy the lighter side of Tabletop Gaming.

 The complexity is what will bring you back to the game time after time, and will get you excited about the next time you play before you’ve even finished counting the scores.
-I like my games long but if you don’t then you can strip it back to the base rules and not play with the extra cards to keep the game time to under two hours.
+I like my games long, but if you don’t then you can strip it back to the base rules to keep the game time to under two hours.

-Overall, Terraforming Mars is my favourite game of 2017 and one of my favourites ever; I would highly recommend it, that’s if you can get your hands on a copy of course!
+Overall, Terraforming Mars is one of my favourites games ever.
+I would highly recommend it!